faisalfs10x/faisalfs10x.github.io/_posts/THM/2020-08-05-AttacktiveDirectory.md

 ---
 layout: single
 title: Attacking Kerberos with ASREPRoasting & Abusing Backup Operators Group to Extract NTDS.DIT
-excerpt: "99% of Corporate networks run off of AD.
+excerpt: "TryHackMe CTF: 99% of Corporate networks run off of AD.
 But can you exploit a vulnerable Domain Controller? "
 date: 2020-08-05
 classes: wide
 header: